-Non-Employee Directors of Investors after the closing of the Recapitalization Transaction
+Non-Employee Directors of Investors

 Pursuant to the terms of the IRA, each director that is not an employee of any of the Investors (each, a "Non-Investor Director") is entitled to director compensation.
 Each Non-Investor Director is paid: (i) a one-time equity grant of \$100,000, payable in the form of RSUs, which vest immediately; (ii) an annual cash retainer (the "Annual Retainer") of \$50,000, to be satisfied in the form of RSUs in lieu of cash for the first year of each Non-Investor Director's service on the Board; and (iii) an annual equity grant of \$165,000 payable in the form of RSUs.